Frequently Asked Questions

 Does Harrow ever take girls?

 Harrow is a single-sex school for boys.
-Masters' daughters can attend for the Sixth Form, although only a handful ever have.
+Masters' daughters can attend for the Sixth Form, although only a handful have ever done so.

 What percentage of current boys are the sons of Old Harrovians?